Sensei-Node/sensei-stake/README.md

 ## Description

+## Description

 This project is a non-custodial staking platform to Ethereum 2.
 When you create a validator you receive a NFT refering to your new validator.

+## Technical Description

+To create a service contract we do it with [Clone proxy](#clone)<sup>1</sup>.
+To do that we need a salt (a unique identifier) and the contract implementation.
+We use a numeric sequence for the salt and use it as the nft tokenId.
+The process of the create a validator we do it in a just simple function call createContract with no paramter, just the msg.value with 32 ethers.
+The create of services contract is made in the createContract.

+<sup>1</sup><a name="clone"></a><sub>The Clones library provides a way to deploy minimal non-upgradeable proxies for cheap.
+This can be useful for applications that require deploying many instances of the same contract (for example one per user, or one per task).
+These instances are designed to be both cheap to deploy, and cheap to call.</sub>

 ## Useful commands